Zamus/git-search-repositories-api-test/README.md

 ## Instructions on how to visualize results

-To visualize the testing results in after a suite runs, execute this from the command line:
+To visualize the testing results after a suite runs, execute this from the command line:

 ``` mvn io.qameta.allure:allure-maven:serve```